MarkPearlCoZa/Blog_General/_posts/2017-09-14-Mentor-Handbook.md

 * Foster networking and sharing of knowledge
 * Assist with retention of high performing team members

+Things to establish:
+* What are the core things we are going to discuss each time we meet
+* What, if any are the limits to the scope of the discussion
+* How often we will meet
+* How do we ensure that the mentees line manager is supportive
+* When will we check if this is right for us
+* What technical skills do I need to develop

 The mentor is responsibile for facilitating the mentees learning and developing and raising the bar in relation to his/her potential.
 The mentor provides information, guidance, support, encouragement and constructive feedback.

 Graduates will be in your team, their objective is to learn.